Revenue Reverend

 Tripolitania (British)

 Currency: 100 centesimi = 1 lira (plural lire).
-The Italian lira was replaced by the Military Administration Lira (MAL) shortly after power was handed over to the British.
+The Italian lira was replaced by the Military Administration Lira shortly after power was handed over to the British.

 they are denominated in MAL while Cyrenaica seems to have used Egyptian currency.
 Cyrenaica documents from the relevant period might confirm this but I have not seen any.